astorDev/versy/appstore/my-experience/article.md

 >
 > Apps may not require users to enter personal information to function, except when directly relevant to the core functionality of the app or required by law.
 For example, an e-commerce app should let users browse store offerings and other features that are not account based before being asked to register, or a restaurant app should allow users to explore the menu before placing an order.
 Registration must then only be required for account-specific features, such as saving items for future reference or placing an order.

 Which is also fair, but requires fundamental changes to the app.
 All in all, the review process was ridiculously long and unpleasant.
-It took me 4 month to prepare for the next attempt.
+It took me 4 months to prepare for the next attempt.

 ## The Summer Boom